aralroca/next-translate/README.md

 - https://nextjs.org/learn/basics/navigate-between-pages

-The only thing to remember, is to navigate with the **/lang/** on front.
+The only thing to remember is to navigate with the **/lang/** on front.

-One example of a possible `ChangeLanguage` component:
+An example of a possible `ChangeLanguage` component:

 ```js
 import React from 'react'